softwaresaved/esrc-software-study/Src/ESRC.md

 | Training Grant   |              403 |       574,573,855 |        1425741.58 |
 | Fellowship       |            1,156 |       125,637,540 |         108682.99 |
 | Studentship      |            3,649 |                 0 |              0.00 |

+The same diagram with each year shown as a percentage:

 ![](ESRC_files/figure-gfm/esrc_categoriesByYear-1.png)<!-- -->